sbarthelemy/collada-dom/Readme.txt

 Known issues
 ============

-- When rendering mushroom.dae, PSGL warning generated in TTY output: "Texture 0 bound to unit 0(GL_TEXTURE_2D) is incomplete" This happens in VC8/PS3 debug build only
+- When rendering mushroom.dae, TTY output PSGL warning: "Texture 0 bound to unit 0(GL_TEXTURE_2D) is incomplete" This happens in VC8/PS3 debug build only

+- For PS3 debug build, when unloading Collada document with large number of nodes, such as demo.dae, a debug exception is raised due to stack overflow.

+  The Collada Viewer uses Cell SDK framework, which sets the main PPU thread priority and stack size in its code base.
+  Currently there is no way to override this stack size setting without generating a linker warning on Windows host or an error on Linux host.
+See below:

-- For PS3 debug build, linker warning "L0019: symbol '__sys_process_param' multiply defined" is generated.
+  linker warning "L0019: symbol '__sys_process_param' multiply defined" is generated.

-  Note:  This is necessary to override the main PPU thread stack size specified by SDK framework code, in order to avoid stack overflow while unloading DAE documents with large number of nodes.
+  To get around this problem, one can modify the Cell SDK framwork code in the following way:

+  In <SDKROOT>\samples\fw\src\cell\FWCellMain.cpp, modify the line from
+	SYS_PROCESS_PARAM( 1001, 0x10000 );		// priority = 1001, stack size = 64K

+  to

+	SYS_PROCESS_PARAM( 1001, 0x18000 );		// priority = 1001, increase stack size to 96K, or something to suit your need